knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

 - Ordered delivery of events based on [CloudEvents partitioning extension](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/partitioning.md)
 - Support any Kafka version, see [compatibility matrix](https://cwiki.apache.org/confluence/display/KAFKA/Compatibility+Matrix)

-The Knative Kafka Broker stores incoming CloudEvents as Kafka records, using the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode).
+The Kafka Broker stores incoming CloudEvents as Kafka records, using the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode).
 This means all CloudEvent attributes and extensions are mapped as [headers on the Kafka record](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#323-metadata-headers), while the `data` of the CloudEvent corresponds to the value of the Kafka record.

 ## Prerequisites

-1. You have installed Knative Eventing.
+- You have installed Knative Eventing.
-2. You have access to an Apache Kafka cluster.
+- You have access to an Apache Kafka cluster.

     !!! tip
         If you need to set up a Kafka cluster, you can do this by following the instructions on the [Strimzi Quickstart page](https://strimzi.io/quickstarts/).

+- You have installed Knative Kafka.

-## Installation
+## Installing Kafka Broker

-1. Install the Kafka controller by entering the following command:

-    ```bash
-    kubectl apply --filename {{ artifact(org="knative-sandbox", repo="eventing-kafka-broker", file="eventing-kafka-controller.yaml") }}
-    ```

 1. Install the Kafka Broker data plane by entering the following command: